midzer/commentbeauty/index.md

 * Remember the common goal in life: "Peace, joy, cake"
 * Avoid pigeonholing
 * Do not give unnecessary attention to /pol issues
-* “Friend or foe?”
-Discard categorization
+* Discard "Friend or foe?" categorization
 * Quality instead of quantity
 * Do not overemphasize arguments of last resort
 * Don't take yourself too seriously